ilyaochnev/Cloud-based-Share-Folder-to-Local-Network-and-Local-Backup-Synchronisation./README.md

 <kbd>
   <b>
-   1) As soon as the Local Share Folder mos likely will be part of a local FILE server, it should be able to be backed up with no errors and any other problems.
+   1) As soon as the Local Share Folder most likely will be part of a local FILE server, it should be able to be backed up with no errors and any other problems.
  <p>
    <p>
    2)